miraheze/mw-config/CODE_OF_CONDUCT.md

-By participating, you indicate that you have read Miraheze's [Code of Conduct](https://meta.miraheze.org/wiki/Special:MyLanguage/Code_of_Conduct) and agree to follow it.
+By participating, you indicate that you have read the [Miraheze Spaces Code of Conduct](https://meta.miraheze.org/wiki/Special:MyLanguage/Miraheze_Spaces_Code_of_Conduct) and agree to follow it.